TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

     }
 }
 ```
-Notice that it's only the code being shared, not the runtime objects.
+Notice that it's only the code being shared, not the run-time objects.

 ### Centralized Fixture
-Taking it a step further, it's very likely we'll end up having very common customizations.
+Taking it a step further, it's very likely we'll end up having very common customisations.
 `CharSequence`&nbsp;&rarr;&nbsp;`String` is a good example; it could occur often in Android.
 It is recommended to create a custom type that builds on JFixture:
 ```kotlin